Nyhedsbrev Hvide Sande Havn juni 2025

 There is progress in the landed amount of industrial fish in the first 8 months, from 21,200 tons in 2024 to 29,500 tons in 2025.

-Landings and value of fish for the auction have been reduced in the first 8 months compared to 2024, nearly halving the landed amount.
-For shrimp fishing, 25% has been landed compared to the same period last year.
+Landings and value of fish at auction have decreased in the first 8 months compared to 2024, almost halving the landed amount.
+For shrimp fishing, there have been landings down 25% compared to the same period last year.

-Construction materials, stone and gravel are the dominant categories in 2025.
+Building materials, gravel, and sand are the dominant categories in 2025.

 Unexpected guests in Hvide Sande Harbor

-As most have probably seen in the press and news, Hvide Sande Harbor was the focal point of a case in July and August where an apparently restricted vessel from the Russian shadow fleet sought harbor.
-According to EU legislation, it is forbidden to receive restricted vessels.
+As most have likely seen in the press and news, Hvide Sande Harbor was the focus of a case in July and August where an apparently restricted vessel from the Russian shadow fleet sought refuge.
+According to EU regulations, it is forbidden to receive restricted vessels.

-The school ship SHTANDART (a replica of Peter the Great's sailing ship from the 17th century) arrived at Hvide Sande Harbor on July 28, as it had broken a bracket holding the storm mast on the ship.
-Therefore, it was a justified request for harbor.
-The ship departed again on July 30 after having repaired the damages.
+The training ship SHTANDART (a replica of Peter the Great's sailing ship from the 17th century) arrived at Hvide Sande Harbor on July 28, as it had broken a fitting that held the mast on the ship.
+Therefore, it was a justified request for refuge.
+The ship departed again on July 30 after having the damages repaired.

-Although there were some who wanted to portray it as if the harbor had acted illegally, we were not in doubt that it was entirely in accordance with the law for the ship to enter the harbor.
-It has also been established by the authorities that the harbor acted completely legally.
+Although there were some from various quarters who wanted to imply that the harbor had acted illegally, we were confident that it was completely in accordance with the law for the ship to enter the harbor.
+It has also been confirmed by the authorities that the harbor acted entirely legally.

-Hvide Sande Harbor has maintained a continuous dialogue with the authorities regarding the case and has received praise for the proactive approach we have taken to the situation.
+Hvide Sande Harbor has had an ongoing dialogue with the authorities regarding the case and has received praise for the proactive approach we have taken to the matter.

-The case has, however, led us to tighten the guidelines to ensure that restricted vessels do not dock at Hvide Sande Harbor, and that we are in dialogue with the authorities about how such vessels are handled.
+However, the case has prompted us to tighten the guidelines to ensure that restricted ships do not enter Hvide Sande Harbor and that we are in dialogue with the authorities on how such vessels are handled.

-Did you know that the tendering of the new offshore wind farms off Hvide Sande will begin in the autumn?
+Did you know that the tender for the new offshore wind farms outside Hvide Sande will commence during the autumn

 Tourism in 2025

 One of the important activities for Hvide Sande Harbor is tourism, and therefore it is also nice to see from Blåttårn that there has been good activity in the town.
-We live in a troubled world, but precisely for that reason, the calmness, coziness, and activity in Hvide Sande are so attractive.
+We live in a turbulent world, but precisely because of that, the tranquility, coziness, and activity in Hvide Sande are so appealing.

-It is no secret that there is quite a bit of overnight parking at the harbor, and there have been more motorhomes in 2025 than there were in 2024.
-But it is also the impression from accommodation agencies that there have been a few more guests.
-The month of July has been characterized by quite a few Danes, and in recent months, it has been the Germans who have marked the street scene.
+It is no secret that there is some night parking at the harbor, and there have been more campers in 2025 than there were in 2024.
+But it is also the impression from accommodation agencies that there have been slightly more guests.
+July was characterized by quite a few Danish visitors, while in recent months it has been the Germans who have shaped the street scene.

-It has not been without problems that the drawbridge over Kammerslusen was renovated this September.
-It has created a lot of traffic congestion in the middle of the town, and some shops have been affected by this.
-Fortunately, the bridge should now be ready for another 20 years.
+It has not been without its problems that the drawbridge over Kammerslusen was renovated here in September.
+It has caused significant traffic congestion in the town, and some shops have been somewhat affected by this.
+Fortunately, the bridge is now expected to be ready for another 20 years.

-There is also no doubt that parking conditions and signage could be improved.
-The parking conditions will probably never be perfect, but Hvide Sande Harbor has invited the municipality and Hvidesande.by to a discussion to find out what can be done.
-Already in the spring, we got some good ideas, but if there are any ideas among the readers, we would be happy to hear them.
+There is also no doubt that parking conditions and signage could certainly be optimized.
+The parking conditions may never be perfect, but Hvide Sande Harbor has invited the municipality and Hvidesande.by for a discussion to find out what can be done.
+Already in the spring, we received some good ideas, but if there are any ideas among the readers, we would be happy to hear them.

 Henning's anecdotes: